cocos/cocos-docs/en/scripting/modules/example-protobufjs.md

-# Example: Use protobuf.js with npm
+# Example: Using protobuf.js with npm

 This section illustrates how to use the npm package in a Cocos Creator project by installing and using [protobufjs](https://www.npmjs.com/package/protobufjs).